jeremysb1/NASA-MC/README.md

 2. Built the server with Node.js and express.js for routing
 3. Connected the application to MongoDB
 4. Added the SpaceX API
-5. Built and tested a pipeline with Github Actions
+5. Built and tested a CI pipeline with Github Actions

 Next steps are: